raghubetina/syllabus-chapters/README.md

 Class will be held entirely remotely using Zoom.

  - You'll find a link for your section's Zoom "classroom" in Canvas, both on the Home Page and under Assignments.
+You will have an assignment for each class session that contains a link to your section's Zoom.
  - You should attend the section that you are registered for.
 If for some reason you can't attend your own section, then it might be okay to attend a different section that week instead, but you should post on Piazza for instructor approval (it might affect the group exercises that we're planning).
  - Class is intended to be an interactive, question-filled conversation, so please turn on your camera.
 Caveat: we will (barring technical difficulties) post a recording[^unauthorized_recording] of class on Canvas in case anyone had trouble with their internet connection; so, if you don't want your image to appear in the recording, then it's okay to turn off your camera.